-4307.
-REGULATION: M-CONSUMER LEASING (DOCKET NUMBER: R-1004)
+4496.
+REGULATION: M - CONSUMER LEASING (DOCKET NUMBER: R-1042)

-Priority: Substantive, Nonsignificant Legal Authority: 15 USC 1667 CFR Citation: 12 CFR 213 Legal Deadline: None
+Priority: Substantive, Nonsignificant Legal Authority: 15 USC 1667 CFR Citation: 12 CFR 213

 Abstract: As part of the Board's overall review of its regulations under section 610(c) of the Regulatory Flexibility Act of 1994 and section 303 of the Riegle Community Development and Regulatory Improvement Act of 1994, the Board determined that the use of electronic communications to deliver information to consumers that is required by Federal consumer financial services and fair lending laws could effectively reduce regulatory compliance burden without adversely affecting consumer protections.
 In March 1998, the Board approved issuing for public comment a proposal to amend Regulation M that would allow lessors to deliver by electronic communication the disclosures required by the Consumer Leasing Act and the Board's regulation, if the consumer agrees to such delivery (63 FR 14538, March 25, 1998).
-In addition, the proposal contains several technical amendments that would be made to the regulation and commentary.
+In addition, the proposal contained several technical amendments that were subsequently adopted in September 1998.
+In August 1999, based on public comments received in response to the March proposal, the Board approved publishing an additional proposal for comment to provide more detailed guidance on the use of electronic communications to deliver disclosures to consumers.